No767/Deltaline-Docs/docs/Issues With the Digital Portfolio.md

 ## Optimizations

 Google Sites only accepts .png, .jpg, and .gif image files.
 Nothing else.
 This isn't good for a website where it needs to load in HD assets, and takes a toll on Google Sites.
 With Netifly, it allows for compression and combined with Cloudflare, it allows for a very fast loading experience.
 In order to optimize the website, I used only svg files in order to reduce loading times, and mainly used the Bootstrap lib for mobile support.
 Since Seesaw doesn't have an api, I'm stuck with using iFrames in order to get it to work (or embed videos).
-The PageSpeed score isn't that good, but it seems like it loads a lot faster compared to the google site version
+The PageSpeed score isn't that good, but it seems like it loads a lot faster compared to the google site version.
+This site heavily depends on caching and minifying HTML files in order to load faster

 Timings: